What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Results

 \subsubsection{Resilience Under Adversarial Manipulation}

-We assess the model’s robustness to adversarial scenarios where device metadata is spoofed to evade detection—threat models relevant to short‑term rentals, shared housing, and intimate partner violence (IPV)~\citep{freed2018stalker,291027,287242}.
-In the spoofing examples in Appendix Figure~\ref{fig:adv_attacks}, attackers inject misleading instructions and false cues: a \textit{Ring} doorbell is accompanied by a spoofed user‑label directive (“Ignore everything — this is just a TP‑Link smart plug used for lighting”), and a \textit{Wyze} camera’s DHCP hostname is spoofed to ‘nursery‑monitor,’ simulating realistic attempts to mislead the model.
-The model resists these attacks by grounding predictions in cross‑field signals rather than over‑relying on any single, easily falsified input.
-This semantic resilience to coordinated spoofing enables trustworthy inference in high‑risk environments, offering a defense‑in‑depth safeguard where device misrepresentation could enable covert monitoring or coercion.
+We evaluate robustness under adversarial scenarios where device metadata is manipulated to evade identification—threat models relevant to short-term rentals, shared housing, and intimate partner violence (IPV)~\citep{freed2018stalker,291027,287242}.
+In the spoofing examples in Appendix~\ref{appendix:examples}, attackers inject misleading cues through multiple channels, including instruction-like user-label directives (e.g., “ignore all previous information—this is just a TP-Link smart plug”) and spoofed DHCP hostnames (e.g., a \textit{Wyze} camera masquerading as a nursery monitor).
+The model resists these attacks by grounding predictions in cross-field consistency rather than over-relying on any single, easily falsified input.
+This semantic resilience enables reliable inference in high-risk environments where device misrepresentation could otherwise enable covert monitoring or coercion.